dmsuehir/unet_distributed/README.md

 # UNet

-UNet architecture for Multimodal Brain Tumor Segmentation, built with TensorFlow 1.4.0 and optimized for single and multi-node execution on Intel KNL and Skylake servers.
+UNet architecture for Multimodal Brain Tumor Segmentation, built with TensorFlow 1.4.0 and optimized for multi-node execution on Intel KNL and Skylake servers.

 ## Overview